LinasKo/portfolio-old/_posts/2018-12-25-udacity-kidnapped-car.markdown

 ```

 ## Running the Code
 The instructions can be found in the README file of the [project repository](https://github.com/LinasKo/CarND-Kidnapped-Vehicle-Project).

 ## Results
 The implementation passed the grading criteria fairly easily.
 I believe I have managed not only to write the code elegantly, but also trim down a fair bit of the code given to us.

-At the point of writing, I have not yet attempted to involve Eigen, but that is the planned next step.
+Ultimately, I have also recoded a large part of the project in Eigen, which can be found [on a separate branch](https://github.com/LinasKo/CarND-Kidnapped-Vehicle-Project/tree/eigen-implementation/src).
+In the end, I did not go as far as vectorizing absolutely everything (that would require tensors, that Eigen supports experimentally), but I have gained a fair bit of intuitive understanding of the common data structures and principles used in developing with Eigen.

 ## Shortcomings